bmw-tech/widget_driver/widget_driver/README.md

     ```

 2. Then we just run the generator like we did before...
 3. We should get a compiler warning in the generated file.
-To resolve that we just have to add the generated mixin `$<YourDriver>ProvidedPropertiesMixin` to our driver like this:
+To resolve that we just have to add the generated mixin `_$DriverProvidedPropertiesMixin` to our driver like this:

     ```dart
     @GenerateTestDriver()
-      class CoffeeDetailPageDriver extends WidgetDriver with $CoffeeDetailPageDriverProvidedPropertiesMixin {
+      class CoffeeDetailPageDriver extends WidgetDriver with _$DriverProvidedPropertiesMixin {
         ...
       }
     ```

-4. This requires us to override `updateDriverProvidedProperties(...)` which gets called on state updates.
-That way we can respond to new values to our provided properties.
+4. This requires us to override `updateDriverProvidedProperties(...)` which gets called on state update to the corresponding DriveableWidget.
+That way we can respond to new values to our provided properties given to us by the widget.
 (Technical Note: This is because the Driver does not get rebuilt on state updates.
 And a call to `notifyWidget()` is not necessary, this function gets called before the widget shows the new data.)

     ```dart
     @GenerateTestDriver()
-      class CoffeeDetailPageDriver extends WidgetDriver with $CoffeeDetailPageDriverProvidedPropertiesMixin {
+      class CoffeeDetailPageDriver extends WidgetDriver with _$DriverProvidedPropertiesMixin {
         int index;
         Coffee _coffee;